andreagrioni/NanoFG/README.md

 . venv/bin/activate
 pip install -r requirements.txt
 ```
-Adjust all paths in the paths.ini file to installed tools
+Adjust all paths in the paths.config file to installed tools

 ## How to run